 The trails traverse gentle terrain and they are well maintained.

-The best accommodation is in the basic akeside chalets of Gite d'Ampioroa, which have private facilities (cold water only; 24-hour electricity).
+The best accommodation is in the simple Blue Vanga Lodge at nearby Andranofasika (4km down the road from the Ampijoroa Campsite), or, at basic lakeside bungalows at Gite d'Ampioroa, which have private facilities (cold water only; 24-hour electricity).
 All reports from 2016 clients indicate that food is excellent; the restaurant has new management from Mahajanga.
+We provide supplies such as toiletries, soap, etc for our guests, from Antananarivo.

 Visitors have the chance to see the Durrell Wildlife Conservation Trust's largest Madagascar-based project, 'Projet Angonoka' which is at the centrally-located campsite and near the open-air restaurant.